 When it comes to pregnancy and alcohol, many of us know that women should not drink while pregnant.
 But not everyone is aware that alcohol consumption before pregnancy can also cause problems with fertility, especially when it comes to the male.

 Men who regularly participate in heavy drinking are at risk for a number of fertility-related side effects, including low libido and reduced sperm count.
+A heavy drinker may also experience sexual dysfunction as a result of alcohol.
 The more a man drinks, the more at risk he is for affected fertility.
 Seeking treatment at a rehab facility such as the Vertava Health treatment centers can help men reclaim their lives in sobriety and improve overall health and wellness.

 What Amount Of Alcohol Impacts Male Fertility?